cherrypy/cherrypy/docs/tutorials.rst

             self.getPage("/generate")
             self.assertStatus('200 OK')

-Save this into a file named 'test_tut02.py' and run
+Save this into a file named 'test_tut12.py' and run

 .. code-block:: bash

-   $ pytest -v test_tut02.py
+   $ pytest -v test_tut12.py

 .. note::

-   If you don't have pytest installed, you'll need to install it by pip install pytest
+   If you don't have pytest installed, you'll need to install it by ``pip install pytest``

 We now have a neat way that we can exercise our application making tests.